wrp/smtx/README.rst

 The following commands are recognized in smtx when in command mode:

 h/j/k/l/Up/Down/Left/Right Arrow
-    Focus the virtual terminal above/below/to the left of/to the right of the currently focused terminal.
+    Move the focus to the virtual terminal in the window of the canvas that is the child/parent of
+    the currently focused terminal.

 c / C